yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-v12.md

 ## Step 2: Initialize SDK with the public key

-In your JavaScript application, create an instance of the `Yuno` class by providing a valid **PUBLIC_API_KEY**.
-Check the [Get your API credentials](https://docs.y.uno/docs/developers-credentials) guide.
+In your JavaScript application, create an instance of the `Yuno` class by providing a valid `PUBLIC_API_KEY`.
+See the [credentials](https://docs.y.uno/docs/developers-credentials) page for more information.

-Like the example below, use the initialized class that is attributed to the `yuno`constant.
+Use the initialized class that is attributed to the `yuno` constant:

 ```javascript
 const yuno = await Yuno.initialize(PUBLIC_API_KEY);